mikepepping/daily-goggles/README.md

 # Daily Goggles
-Simple check list CLI tool written in Go for the funs.
+Simple check list CLI tool written in Go for the learning experience.

 The goal is to write this tool with a little external depedencies as possible, trying to stick to just the standard lib.